nicholaswmin/automap/README.md

 ### Nested Lists

-This package allows for an arbitrary amount of nesting of lists, so you can have a list, inside another list, inside another list and so on...
+This module allows for an arbitrary amount of nesting of lists, so you can have a list, inside another list, inside another list and so on...

 It does so by doing a [BFS traversal][bfs] of the passed object-graph then